ryskov/DeckShot/README.md

 	- Showing the newest deck-shot in a frameless, draggable window (done)
 		- Reserves space vertically with a key-color to be filtered out by OBS (done)
 	- A main window with access to configuration and possibility to show/hide deck-shot view
+- Configuration
+	- Screenshot folder (defaults to Desktop)
+	- DeckShot folder, where cropped out decks will be saved
+	-